What You Don’t Need for a Newborn (And When You Actually Will)

 Creating a Calm, Practical Setup

-This might look like:
+That might look like:

-- a small space for everyday items
+- a small changing area

-- a few essentials kept nearby
+- a few everyday items kept within reach

 Final Thoughts